rehnarama/MALTE/README.md

 We manage all projects with node, which means you can install all dependencies by simply typing `npm install` in each project folder.

-# How to Run
+# How to Run (during development)

-Execute `npm run` in each folder.
+Execute `npm run` in each package folder, i.e. `packages/frontend` and `packages/backend`.
 Depending on your setup, you may need to set enviroment variables.
+Note that you need to compile (`npm run build`) both `packages/malte-common` and `packages/rga` before executing run.

 ## Dependencies